Wednesday, December 31, 2008

 I met a lot of new humans, most of who are so cool that I count myself lucky to be associated with them…one in particular is just realizing she controls her own hands.

-I’ll usher in 2009 the same way I did with 2008: surrounded by friends and the features blurring.
-As a reader of too many news and science articles, I have a difficult time being optimistic about the future of our species and planet, but it is celebrations like tonight’s ritual renewal where I can’t help feel that everything will be just fine.
+I’ll usher in 2009 the same way I did with 2008: surrounded by friends.
+As a reader of too many news and science articles, I admit it is not always easy to maintain a rosy picture of our species and planet, but it is celebrations like tonight’s ritual renewal where I can’t help feel that everything will be just fine.

-So I wish you and yours a Happy New Year, completely devoid of any major geological, astronomical, or environmental catastrophes.
+So I wish you and yours a Happy New Year!

 See you on the other side.